Sort by:

 Bomareas make our head spin, in good and bad ways.
 I was pleased to find out recently that we aren't the only ones, apparently the non-twiners sometimes twine, and the number of flowers vary widely, as do the color patterns.
 So basically don't worry too much about keying this one out, instead sit back and enjoy the twirling petioles and tropical colored flowers at face value.
 This is another in a series of mystery Bomareas we received from friend Chen Hao, it's hard to pick a favorite!
 With the mystery comes mystery hardiness so please trial it for us, what we can say is full sun and a bit of moisture are welcome companions.

-*LIMIT 2 PER CUSTOMER*
+*STRICT LIMIT OF 1 PER CUSTOMER*

 Chameleon Vine.
 Crazy evergreen vine from the temperate forests of Chile and Argentina which only very recently was found to mimic the plants upon which it grows.
 The leaves increase or decrease in size, get darker or lighter, broader or narrower depending on its host or nearby plant.
 Flowers are insignificant on this science project.